javierdemartin/neural-bikes-web/_posts/In_App_Purchases_for_Bicis.md

 * Added indicator of the accuracy of the predictions based on RMSE differences between the prediction and history
 * Added color coding to the pins in the map to show at a glance the current availability of the system

 Celebratory promo codes for this launch.
+The App Store is having problem processing payments and redeeming promo codes.
+Please be patient.

 * RLR374A9AYN9
 * 3XNNY3JX4T46